 Using Carpet Tape

 Carpet tape offers the best combination of comfort and stability.
 It goes under the mattress and keeps the bottom area firmly in place.
 The tape comes in rolls, so you can cut it to the right length and apply it to the bottom of your mattress.
+Not every mattress has a polypropylene base, one of the most demanded plastic compositions for various applications, including keeping a mattress in one place (1).
+In cases like these, using external sources, like carpet tape, can effectively keep your bed stable.

 Wedge the sides of the frame and the mattress

 Do you want a quick fix?
-Wedge something between the sides of the frame and the mattress(1).
+Wedge something between the sides of the frame and the mattress(2).
 I particularly love this style as it didn’t involve me making any purchases or going through stress to fix my sliding mattress.
 You can use any material you want; however, I used some loose clothes for mine, and they worked perfectly.

 You can also add a Velcro strip to the mattress if you want to attach it to the base of your bed frame.
 This will help keep the mattress from sliding when you sleep, but it will still allow you to move around the bed and readjust as needed.